dalehenrich/obex/README.md

 <img style="border: 2px solid #000000;" src="https://raw.githubusercontent.com/dalehenrich/obex/master/docs/images/classInstancesWithInstances.png" />

-When you click on a brown node, the parent nodes (i.e., class instance counts for the instances associated with the node) is clalculated and displayed,
+When you click on a brown node, the parent nodes (i.e., class instance counts for the instances associated with the node) is calculated and displayed,

 **Stay tuned for further work, as this project is still under development**